wizzlern/drupal-service-structure/exercises/06-news-groups/exercise.md

 *** OPTIONAL EXERCISE ***

-# Create a block that news per category group.
+# Create a block with news per category group.
 A list of recent news articles that share a number of categories.

 TIP: Use code from code_snippets.php.

-- Work in the block class file at: modules/custom/we_news/src/Plugin/Block/WeNewsRecentNewsByGroup.php
+- Work in the block class file at modules/custom/we_news/src/Plugin/Block/WeNewsRecentNewsByGroup.php
 - Replace the mock output in the WeNewsRecentNewsByGroup::build.
 - The code should contain the following:
   - Use the group name from the block configuration.